learn-co-curriculum/dsc-notebook-test-template/README.md

 # Notebook Test Template

 ## What it does
 Provides a framework to test variables and functions from student notebooks.
 Imports the notebook as a module, then uses pytest for the individual unit tests.

+This is a [GitHub Template Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) so copying it is as easy as clicking the green "Use this Template" button on this repo page (https://github.com/learn-co-curriculum/dsc-notebook-test-template).

-Copy this repository and add your own test cases.
+Copy the template and add your own test cases to your own repo.

 ## Initial Setup
 * `pip install pytest`